marzo20/DelishaGram-client/README.md

 # DelishaGram
 ### Phone Eats First
 Introduction/Description:
-Have you ever been scrolling through your Instagram and thought, "Why is my feed full of insta-thots?
+Have you ever been scrolling through your Instagram and thought, "Why is my feed full of wack influencers?
 Where's the food?"
 Well you'll be downright giddy to hear that the fellas over at Team Codeplay have developed the perfect app to satisfy all your foodie needs.
 Upon login you'll be directed to a home page that shows a random post from a user with a link that navigates to a page that shows your own posts and a link that allows you to make a new post, as well as one to edit a post.
 Additionally there will be a search function that allows you to search by dish to see all the posts associated with that dish.
 Finally, we will also provide the ability to make edits to your account information.
 With all of this said and done, have a blast navigating through this plethora of food porn.
 And don't forget, Phone Eats First!

 Team Members:
 - Jack Wyman